 The DMCA insulates websites allowing user-generated content from copyright infringement claims so long as sites take specific compliance steps.
 One of the easiest steps is the designation and registration of a DMCA agent.
 Unfortunately, online businesses continue to screw up this simple step and expose themselves to copyright infringement lawsuits.
+News that a judge has ruled 4,500 celebrity fan sites lose DMCA protection because of agent issues is rocking the online business world.

 Stories about celebrities bring in the traffic online.
 Whether the story is about Kim Kardashian, George Clooney or another star, photos of the stars can be big business.
 What many people do not understand is photographers copyright the photos they take of celebrities.
 Republishing the pictures without paying a licensing fee to these photographers raises copyright infringement concerns.